nusofthq/avchat-documentation/_includes/overview.md

+All the AVChat documentation is on this page so if you're looking for something specific just hit <kbd>Ctrl+F</kbd> on your browser.

+If you cannot find the answer you’re looking for here, we encourage you to try the [AVChat discussion forum](http://discuss.avchat.net).

-<h2 id="file-groups">AVChat 3 groups of files</h2>
+<h2 id="file-groups">AVChat archive structure</h2>
 AVChat 3 has two groups of files:

-* client side files, that go on your web server (html, js, xml, swf files, etc.) and are loaded by your web site users in their browsers
+* client side files, that go on your web server (html, js, xml, swf files, etc.)
-* media server files that go on your media server (Red5,FMIS,Wowza) these handle all the logic of sending messages between users, banning IPs, accepting connections, etc...
+* media server files (the media server app) that go on your media server (Red 5, AMS, Wowza).
+These handle all the logic of sending audio, video and text between users, etc...